unm-digital-history/campus-history/essays/code/index.md

 ## Pull Quotes

-As part of our effort to highlight our most important ideas---even in the context of relatively short essays---we want to use pull quotes.
+As part of our effort to highlight our most important ideas---even in the context of relatively short essays---we can use pull quotes.
+As it sounds, the idea is to "pull" a quote outside the main flow of the text to highlight it.
+You can specify if you want it on the left or right side.

-### Standard usage
-{% include aside.html class="pullquote" text="
+{% include aside.html class="left" text="
 Vestibulum ante ipsum primis in faucibus orci luctus et ultrices posuere cubilia Curae; Fusce id purus.
 Ut varius tincidunt libero.
 Phasellus dolor.
 Maecenas vestibulum mollis diam.
 Pellentesque ut neque." %}

 Aenean vulputate eleifend tellus.
 Aenean leo ligula, porttitor eu, consequat vitae, eleifend ac, enim.
 Aliquam lorem ante, dapibus in, viverra quis, feugiat a, tellus.
 Phasellus viverra nulla ut metus varius laoreet.
 Quisque rutrum.
 Aenean imperdiet.
 Etiam ultricies nisi vel augue.
 Curabitur ullamcorper ultricies nisi.
 Nam eget dui.
 Etiam rhoncus.

 To place a pull quote as above, we use:

 ```
 {%raw%}{% include aside.html
-  class="pullquote"
+  class="left"
   text="Vestibulum ante ipsum primis in faucibus orci luctus et ultrices posuere cubilia Curae; Fusce id purus.
 Ut varius tincidunt libero.
 Phasellus dolor.
 Maecenas vestibulum mollis diam.
 Pellentesque ut neque."
   %}{%endraw%}
 ```

 ---

-### Full-width quotes
+### Block quotes
 If you are quoting from a historical source, you might want to say more than can fit in a normal pull quote format.
 For those cases, you can use a markdown blockquote to highlight a particularly juicy quotation.
+Just start your quote with a greater-than sign as shown below:

+Here is my regular text.

-> Vestibulum ante ipsum primis in faucibus orci luctus et ultrices posuere cubilia Curae; Fusce id purus.
+> Here is my very interesting quote.
+Vestibulum ante ipsum primis in faucibus orci luctus et ultrices posuere cubilia Curae; Fusce id purus.
 Ut varius tincidunt libero.
 Phasellus dolor.
 Maecenas vestibulum mollis diam.
 Pellentesque ut neque.

-To achieve the above full width pull quote, just start your quote with a greater-than sign as shown below:
+And back to the regular text.

 ```
 > Vestibulum ante ipsum primis in faucibus orci luctus et ultrices posuere cubilia Curae; Fusce id purus.
 Ut varius tincidunt libero.
 Phasellus dolor.
 Maecenas vestibulum mollis diam.
 Pellentesque ut neque.
 ```